dib-lab/2013-khmer-counting/tutorial.rst

  starcluster sshmaster pipeline

-(or just ssh in however you would normally do it.)
+(or just ssh in however you would normally do it.
+Here- ubuntu)
-..
-Here- ubuntu

 First go to /mnt/ because we do not have enough space in home directory::
  sudo -i